 The process of forming reasons and of drawing conclusions to the matter under discussion.

 In the spirit of full disclosure, Stuart Orr, our host and author, is a committed Christian who believes that God is the Creator, Jesus Christ is the Son of God, Messiah, and Savior of the world; and the Bible is the Word of God.
-His personal conclusions regarding the data presented in Sessions 1-6 can be seen here in Session 7.
+His personal conclusions regarding the data presented in Topics 1-6 can be seen here in Topic 7.
 Even so, Stu will do his best to relate the scientific evidence objectively, but you are free to challenge his assumptions and argumentation.
 That’s the purpose of the Club: to enter into Socratic discussions and think deeply about things; to be open to one’s own assumptions and beliefs and allow challenge by opposing views.
 And most importantly, to be respectful of other positions without having to fully agree with them.